Shaun Alexander: 2006 season

 In March 2006, Alexander signed an eight-year, $62 million contract ($15.1 million of which was guaranteed and $15 million to be paid in the first year of the contract) to remain with the Seattle Seahawks organization, becoming the highest paid running back in NFL history at the time.
 However, the Seahawks All-Pro offensive guard Steve Hutchinson left to go to the Minnesota Vikings several weeks later in free agency, weakening an offensive line that had been a large part of Alexander's 2005 productivity.

 Alexander broke his left foot in Week 3 of the season, effectively continuing the Madden Curse.
 However, in the same game, Alexander set a team record while scoring his 102nd touchdown of his career, breaking Steve Largent's record.
 He returned to action on November 19 against the San Francisco 49ers, rushing 17 times for 37 yards.
 In a November 27 game on ESPN's Monday Night Football against the Packers, Alexander carried the ball a team record 40 times for 201 yards in a game that featured snow for the first time at Qwest Field.
 Alexander's performance was a return to MVP form and yet another prime-time showcase for Alexander, who was still playing with the broken foot.
 In a December 10 loss to the Arizona Cardinals, Alexander broke Barry Sanders' record for most consecutive games with a run of 10 or more yards.

 Alexander finished the 2006 season with 252 rushing attempts for 896 yards and seven touchdowns in ten games.
-In the Divisional Round against the Chicago Bears, Alexander had 26 carries for 108 yards and two touchdowns in the 27–24 loss.
+In the Divisional Round against the Chicago Bears, Alexander had 26 carries for 108 yards and two touchdowns in the 27–24 overtime loss.